Saturday, February 12, 12022 HE

 Estimated Circumference: 2.1 km

-Rationale: I have an idea that I will do a paddle across Səl̓ilw̓ət (Indian Arm) and then hike to Sasamat Lake to circumnavigate it before returning home.
+Rationale: I have an idea that I will paddle across Səl̓ilw̓ət (Indian Arm) and then hike to Sasamat Lake to circumnavigate it before returning home.
 It’s a lofty plan.
 The reality may be a drive and paddle.

 Estimated Travel Distance: 35 km